daolympus/daolympus-docs/docs/contracts/02_contract-docs/modules/MINTR/OlympusMinter.md

 function active() external view returns (bool)
 ```

 Status of the minter.
-If false, minting and burning OHM is disabled.
+If false, minting and burning DAOHM is disabled.